swcarpentry/training-course/_submissions/round-12/3/2015-03-29-dirk-eddelbuettel.md

-That being said, we should always plan and strive for well-planned and delivered instruction, which includes a level of motivation, engagement and persuasiveness to wins the attention of the students
+That being said, we should always plan and strive for well-planned and delivered instruction, which includes a level of motivation, engagement and persuasiveness that wins the attention of the students

 #### Note